-Diabetes drug may reduce brain damage after strokeDecember 3rd, 2012 in Diabetes /
+Diabetes drug may reduce brain damage after strokeDecember 3, 2012 in Medicine & Health / Diabetes

 In a study in mice, scientists at Karolinska Institutet in Sweden have discovered a new potential therapy that may reduce brain damage following stroke in type 2 diabetic patients.
 The suggested drug is already approved for the treatment of type 2 diabetes.
 However, the scientists hope that this new results, presented in the scientific journal Diabetes, also opens up the possibility to decrease brain injury after stroke in other patient groups with a high stroke risk.

 Stroke is when part of the neural tissue in the brain is damaged due to lack of oxygen delivery, either caused by a blood clot (thrombosis) or rupture of a blood vessel.
 People suffering from diabetes are at higher risk to develop stroke than the average population.
 The only acute treatment to decrease the consequences (disability) of a stroke commonly available is thrombolysis, which dissolves the blood clot in the occluded vessels of the brain when quickly administered after onset of symptoms.

 However, this therapy is only available for approximately 10 per cent of stroke patients and has potential severe side effects, mainly brain hemorrhage.
 Furthermore, the effect of thrombolysis treatment is reduced in diabetic patients as diabetes in itself causes a sensitive vessel structure.